morrolinux/SurfaceLinuxGoodies/README.md

 ## Enable vsync
 On integrated Intel gfx, vsync might not be enabled by default.
 Hence, we see this 'tearing' effect when scrolling contents.

+## Wi-Fi restart switch
+On the Surface Pro 3 (among few others) the wifi kernel drivers are a bit buggy.
+When launched, this script reloads the kernel module, effectively restarting connectivity (most of the times)